erik365online/MicrosoftTeamsUserNumberAssigner/README.md

 - Release a phone number (direct routing)
 - Assign a online voice routing policy
 - Assign a calling policy
+- Assign a (tenant) dialplan
 - Deleting user phone numbers (new)
+- Export users and phone numbers to CSV

 ## Bugs, issues and limitations V0.4
 - Not checking for assigned licsense sku or Assigned Plan for a listed or selected user